News & Vision

 Moving and handling

 Opportunities are provided for children to demonstrate control and co-ordination in large and small spaces.
 They are shown how to move confidently whilst negotiating obstacles, taking consideration for the safety of themselves and others around them.
-They are given opportunities to handle equipment and tools.

 Health and self-care